 The following provides information required under the UK Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010 as they relate to NIKE’s business practices, and specifically how we address issues of forced labor.

 NIKE is the largest seller of athletic footwear and apparel in the world.
 We sell our products through NIKE-owned retail stores and through digital platforms, to retail accounts and through a mix of independent distributors, licensees and sales representatives in virtually all countries around the world.
 Virtually all of our products are manufactured by independent contractors.

 We are focusing on quality, long-term supply agreements with fewer factories, that are committed to our strict standards of sustainability and product excellence.
-Our sourcing strategy prioritizes and favors these suppliers that show demonstrable leadership in corporate responsibility and sustainability and who seek to move beyond minimum standards.
-As part of our growth strategy, we seek partners who are developing agile and resilient management systems which enable them to drive sustainable business growth through minimizing their environmental impacts, fostering a strong culture of safety and developing an engaged and valued workforce.
+Our sourcing strategy prioritizes and favors suppliers that show demonstrable leadership in corporate responsibility and sustainability, seeking to move beyond minimum standards.
+As part of our growth strategy, we seek suppliers who drive sustainable business growth by minimizing their environmental impacts, fostering a strong culture of safety and developing an engaged and valued workforce.

-NIKE has disclosed a list of the independent factories contracted to make NIKE products since 2005.
-An interactive map of NIKE’s current suppliers including information about the factory and its workers can be found here: http://manufacturingmap.nikeinc.com/.
+NIKE has disclosed the independent factories contracted to make NIKE products since 2005.
+An interactive map of NIKE’s current suppliers can be found here: http://manufacturingmap.nikeinc.com/.
 The map includes the supplier group, location of the facility, type of products produced, number of workers, and information on the workforce profile including percentage employment of women and migrant workers.

 III.
 NIKE’S CODE OF CONDUCT AND STANDARDS TO ADDRESS FORCED LABOR